Skip To Main Content

 MISSION STATEMENT:

-According to the leading organization in SEL, the Collaborative for Academic, Social and Emotional Learning (CASEL), Social and Emotional Learning (SEL) is an integral part of education and human development.
-SEL is the process through which all young people and adults acquire and apply the knowledge, skills, and attitudes to develop healthy identities, manage emotions and achieve personal and collective goals, feel and show empathy for others, establish and maintain supportive relationships, and make responsible and caring decisions."
+According to the leading organization in Social Emotional Learning, the Collaborative for Academic, Social and Emotional Learning (CASEL), Social and Emotional Learning (SEL) is an integral part of education and human development.
+Social Emotional Learning is the process through which all young people and adults acquire and apply the knowledge, skills, and attitudes to develop healthy identities, manage emotions and achieve personal and collective goals, feel and show empathy for others, establish and maintain supportive relationships, and make responsible and caring decisions."

-Integrating SEL means that educators are providing students with the opportunity to develop and strengthen their five core competencies: self-awareness, self-management, social awareness, relationship and responsible decision-making skills.
+Integrating Social Emotional Learning means that educators are providing students with the opportunity to develop and strengthen their five core competencies: self-awareness, self-management, social awareness, relationship and responsible decision-making skills.

 Contact Us